Ocyn/ft_printf/README.md

 ```bash
 gcc -o my_program my_program.c -L. -lft_printf
 ```
-Here, -L. specifies that the compiler should look for the library in the current directory, and -lft indicates linking with the libft.a library.
+Here, -L. specifies that the compiler should look for the library in the current directory, and -lft indicates linking with the ft_printf.a library.

 Use ft_printf Functions:
-You can now use any function from the LIBFT library in your program.
-For example, if you want to use the ft_strlen function to calculate the length of a string, call it as follows:
+You can now use any function from the ft_printf library in your program.

 ```c
 #include "ft_printf.h"